 Click on the Create New button at the top of the screen, marked with an red arrow in the image below:

 This will bring up a new screen with data fields that require completing, and if you are using the progressive workflow module, it will ask which type of workflow you wish to use.
-Further information can be found here: production workflows.
+Further information can be found here: Setting up Editorial Workflows.

 With workflows activated, you will see the following screen (if you do not, then you will just see the create screen and you can ignore this part of the documentation):